dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 # Set up the dbt Snowflake Native App <Lifecycle status='public preview' />

-The [dbt Snowflake Native App](/docs/cloud-integrations/snowflake-native-app) enables these features within the Snowflake user interface: dbt Explorer, **Ask dbt**, and dbt Cloud's orchestration observability features.
+The [dbt Snowflake Native App](/docs/cloud-integrations/snowflake-native-app) enables these features within the Snowflake user interface: dbt Explorer, the **Ask dbt** chatbot, and dbt Cloud's orchestration observability features.

 Configure both dbt Cloud and Snowflake to set up this integration.
 Below is an illustration of the setup process.
 The steps are slightly different if you purchased the public listing of the Native App; you will start with Step 2, satisfy the prerequisites, and then complete Steps 1 and 3.